kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I guess, however, the ole poisoning has been 100% effective on the thousands of other mass porn-stalking victims, that they must have thought there'd been an accident in the administering process, or something.
 - They should have spoken to the super-duper poisoners who must have been *very surprised* by February 2025, if not a while before, not that it helped any mass porn-stalking victims whose lives are in peril, then or now.
 - Did they sedate and rape Toby too?
-- Have they been doing it to the foreign kids at the schools for decades?
+- Have they been sedating and raping and filming the foreign kids at the schools for decades?
-- Seems likely.
+- Seems likely dunnit.
+- God is good and He can't believe what we've been doing to each other, it's so awful.
+- *Oh, I never meant to hurt any children and babies*, the nuts-and-bolts of the baby-raping empire will cry out..

 ## El Pais